Maureen L. Condic: Government service

 Condic was appointed to the National Science Board to help advise the US Government's senior leaders on bioethics matters.
 Her term runs 2018–2024.
 She wrote an Affidavit in 2012 with expert testimony intended to inform the Oklahoma legislature on embryonic development and personhood.
 In 2013, she testified before Congress regarding ethics surrounding a bill to ban abortions past a certain timeframe.

 On July 29, 2021, Condic submitted an amicus brief to the United States Supreme Court in the case of Dobbs v.
-Jackson Women's Health which attempts to overturn the ruling in Roe v.
+Jackson Women's Health which overturned the Court's previous ruling in Roe v.
 Wade.

 Therein Condic summarizes her perspective on biomedical advances published in scientific journals that have increased biological understanding of human fetal development.
 However, many of her cited sources are misrepresented.
 For instance, citing a 2015 study by Lutkenhoff and colleagues, Condic writes that "the largest study to date of human patients with consciousness disorders unambiguously concluded that the loss of consciousness is associated not with the loss of cortical, but rather of subcortical circuitry."
 This would appear to suggest that consciousness might arise early in gestation even before the cerebral cortex has developed if, for instance, anatomical brain structures situated below the cortex, such as the thalamus, are actually responsible for consciousness.
 However, this interpretation is contradicted by the very study it cites, in which Lutkenhoff and colleagues endorse the view of an earlier study that the thalamus "might itself be neither necessary nor sufficient to produce wakefulness."
 The cerebral cortex appears to rely on nerve fibers that project from the thalamus, thus consciousness may be lost when the thalamus is injured, yet this does not demonstrate that consciousness can be sustained by the thalamus alone.
 Furthermore, the fact that the cortex relies on the thalamus to function is evidence that consciousness cannot plausibly emerge prior to 24 weeks gestation when connections form between the thalamus and cortex.

 Condic states in her amicus that "...technological breakthroughs, especially sophisticated brain mapping and 4D ultrasonography, have enabled direct, unprecedented observation of human fetuses and behavior indicating their subjective experiences— confirming that the fetus is living, conscious, and sensitive to pain shortly after the beginning of the second trimester and months before viability."
 She argues that many of the scientific "uncertainties" that were present when Roe was decided five decades ago have subsequently been clarified by scientific advances.
 However, these advances in neuroscience do not corroborate her view that fetuses are conscious prior to viability.
 For instance, a 2021 study of fetal MEG signals found that a signature of conscious processing was not present until 35 weeks gestation, i.e., during the third trimester when the fetus is already viable.